 How Do People Lose Their Property?

 You most likely intend to protect your investment and either sell it for a profit or pass it along to others in your family later in life.
 Unfortunately, there are many ways in which you could lose out on your real property, potentially without even receiving any compensation for it.

 Eminent domain or the seizure of real estate by government authorities is one way, although the law requires reasonable reimbursement of the fair market value of any property seized.
 Adverse possession by a neighbor or even a total stranger is another way in which you could lose your property rights, possibly without any compensation, unless you push back in court.

 How Does Someone Claim Adverse Possession in Connecticut?

 For someone to request a change in the ownership status of a piece of property based on adverse possession in Connecticut, they need to demonstrate that they have openly and solely maintained possession of that real estate for at least 15 years.
 In some cases, living on or farming a piece of unimproved land would qualify as adverse possession.

 However, it doesn’t need to be something as sneaky or surprising as that.
 Placing a structure or a fence over a property boundary could also be a means of increasing someone’s real estate holdings without paying for the property in question.

-If your neighbor has attempted to infringe on your property by going over boundary lines with the construction of a garage or a fence, reach out to law enforcement and contact an experienced real estate and land use lawyer near you for guidance in contesting the adverse possession.
+If someone has attempted to infringe on your property, reach out to law enforcement and contact an experienced real estate and land use lawyer for guidance in contesting the adverse possession.
 You need to take swift action or risk losing a portion of your property to adverse possession claims in the future.
-Contact our real estate and land use lawyers in Danbury at Chipman Mazzucco Emerson LLC for guidance.